Siyu-C-TOMO/star_handler/CONTRIBUTING.md

 ## Adding a New Command

 To streamline development and ensure consistency, use the provided scaffolding script to generate the boilerplate for a new command.
+The script supports three types of commands:
+- **`processor`**: For modifying, filtering, or transforming STAR files.
+- **`analyzer`**: For performing analysis on a single STAR file.
+- **`comparer`**: For comparing two STAR files.

 ### Usage